 - 2 large or 3 small ripe avocados

-- ¼ cup red onion, finely diced
+- ¼ cup red onion finely diced

-- 2 tablespoons cilantro, chopped
+- 2 tablespoons cilantro chopped

-- ½ cup tomato, finely diced
+- ½ cup tomato finely diced

-- 1 jalapeño or serrano pepper, seeds removed, finely diced
+- 1 jalapeño or serrano pepper seeds removed, finely diced

-- Salt and pepper to taste (I usually start with ½ teaspoon salt and ⅛ teaspoon pepper.)
+- Salt and pepper to taste I usually start with ½ teaspoon salt and ⅛ teaspoon pepper.

-- Fresh lime juice to taste (about 1/8-1/4 of a juicy lime)
+- Fresh lime juice to taste about ½ to 1 tablespoon

 - Tortilla chips for serving.

-- Add diced red onion, chopped cilantro, diced tomato, salt and pepper, and a squeeze of lime.
+- Add diced red onion, jalepeño, tomato, cilantro, and salt and pepper, and a squeeze of lime.
 Gently fold the mixture together until well combined.